Kurt Gossweiler: Biography

-Fieldes of research
+Fields of research

 A leading historian in the German Democratic Republic, Gossweiler's historical works on fascism and the rise of the Nazi Party further developed the Marxist–Leninist definition of fascism.
 He was a defender of the "Dimitrov Thesis".

 He saw the aim of fascism as the "nationalization of the workers", and the recruitment of the working masses in the service of a movement of capitalist ideology, while seeking to destroy the trade union movement and genuinely workers-led parties that are in defense of workers' interests.
 The reference to "socialism" in the expression National Socialism has never gone beyond a form of propaganda to attract workers desiring an alternative to failed capitalism in a social democratic way.

 His intensive study demonstrates the links that very early in the history of the Nazi Party, was established with the big German capital, the big landowners, the military, the German nobility and the German industrialist class.
 These links, which translated into massive funding, preceded the Nazis' electoral ascendancy and was a factor that allowed this rise, not the reverse, and that it was Hitler's popularity that attracted funding.

+None of his published works have been translated into English.
+A set of articles written by Kurt Gossweiler during the 1970-1980s were pusblished in 2006 by the french editorial Editions Aden, with a foreword by the historian and communist activist Annie Lacroix-Riz.